Eribakova/CS5010/README.md

 Github repository: https://github.com/Eribakova/CS5010

-## BikeShare Data Analysis comparing pre-covid and post-covid
+## Bike-Sharing: Insight into Public Precautions During the COVID-19 Pandemic

 <img src="https://github.com/Eribakova/CS5010/blob/main/Bike.PNG">

 ### Introduction

-REQUIRED: Introduction: Describe your project scenario.
-Starting out, what did you hope to accomplish/learn?

-We wanted to explore how people's social behavior changed with Covid-19, particularly their activity outdoors.
-Many cities reported a spike in bicycle sales and bike sharing.
-In Chicago “unprecedented demand” (*Chicago Metropolitan Agency for Planning (CMAP), "Pandemic presents opportunity for communities to embrace biking and walking," website post, undated*).
+We wanted to explore how people's social behavior changed with COVID-19, particularly their activity outdoors.
+The vast majority of public health focus during the pandemic was on behavior indoors.

 What is the intended audience and what is the best use for our analysis?
 First, public healthcare officials could use this data to assess whether there has been a spike in leisure biking in the area and whether some of the trails are getting more congested than others.
 They could use this information to a) disseminate more information on safety precautions for biking outdoors, b) to post safety information posters at the stations that are most frequently used, c) place sanitizing equipment on the most frequent paths.
 Second, if biking activity has increased on the weekend, road police could consider closing part of the roads less used on the weekend by cars to dedicate them to bike use.

+Many cities reported a spike in bicycle sales and bike sharing.
+For example, Chicago reported “unprecedented demand” in its bike-sharing system.  (*Chicago Metropolitan Agency for Planning (CMAP), "Pandemic presents opportunity for communities to embrace biking and walking," website post, undated*).

 In this project we performed month-to-month comparisons on Capital Bikeshare ridership to show to impact of the pandemic in the DC metro area, ultimately focusing on VA.
 We focused on the following key questions: